Frequently Asked Questions

 For the Trinity CertTESOL Student Teachers produce six written assignments during the course and these include a test of grammar, lexis and phonology.
 Student Teachers must also complete a minimum of six hours assessed teaching practice with genuine learners of English.
 All the above must be completed to the recognised standard and Student Teachers are given professional guidance and support throughout the program.
 During Final Moderation, moderators from Trinity College London come to the College to review Student Teacher portfolios and assess their progress.

-How can the English Teacher Training College’s CertTESOL and CELT-P program showcase my teaching skills?
+How can the English Teacher Training College’s CertTESOL program showcase my teaching skills?

-You will have official observations for both the externally moderated courses (CertTESOL/CELT-P) and in-house official observations done by Course Tutors.
+You will have official observations for the externally moderated course (CertTESOL) and in-house official observations done by Course Tutors.
 These, along with a portfolio of lesson plans you prepare yourself, will help you when applying for jobs as future employers can follow your improvement throughout the program and see how you have developed.

 Will I be qualified to teach children as well as adults or will I need an additional qualification?